ryancoulman/Ryancoulman.github.io/README.md

 **Swift: Basic Experience**
 - Developed simple IOS applications including a BMI calculator, a dice roller, and a quiz app.

-The projects listed below are ordered by the time taken to complete, which generally reflects their complexity and difficulty.
+The sample of projects listed below are ordered by the time taken to complete, which generally reflects their complexity and difficulty.

 ---

 ## Final project at university: Discriminating the light-curves of long and short gamma ray bursts - *Python*

-# Overview
+**Overview**

 The aim of my final year university project was to computationally classify the progenitor population of long and short gamma-ray bursts (GRBs) using their lightcurve (LC) alone.
-This involved developing a pipeline that leverages data analysis libraries in Python to process and analyse GRB data.
+This involved leveraging data analysis libraries in Python to process and analyse GRB data.

 I used `pandas` dataframes to store the LC flux data in order to compute a mathmatical function termed a Haar scalorgarm,